adioshun/gitBook_DeepDrive/paper2017-survey.md

 - either as a discrete occupancy function (Kutulakos & Seitz (2000))
 - or a function encoding distance to the closest surface (level-set)(Faugeras & Keriven (1998)).

-More recent approaches use aprobability map defined at regular voxel locations to encodethe probability of occupancy (Bhotika et al. (2002); Pollard &Mundy (2007); Ulusoy et al. (2015)).
+More recent approaches use a probability map defined at regular voxel locations to encode the probability of occupancy (Bhotika et al. (2002); Pollard &Mundy (2007); Ulusoy et al. (2015)).

 The amount of memory required is the main limitation for volumetric approaches.